 However, this is beginning to improve.
-A total of 9 reactors have restarted and 26 reactors in total have applied for restart while 2 reactors are under construction and 9 new reactors are being planned or proposed.
+Of an estimated 37 operable reactors, Japan is currently operating a total of 9 reactors, of which 5 were restarted in 2018 and 6 more have received initial approval from Japan's Nuclear Regulation Authority.
+This is in addition to the 2 reactors under construction and 9 new reactors being planned or proposed.
 This is a positive development to the psyche of the market and the long-term outlook for nuclear power.
-The Japanese Government has confirmed their energy plan in July of 2018 with a commitment to generate 20% - 22% nuclear power by 2030, which would equate to approximately 30 reactors (source: WNA, July 2018).

-While the first wave of reactor restarts in Japan is not expected to immediately increase uranium demand, it should increase confidence that Japan's utility companies will not sell their uranium fuel stockpiles into the market.
+While the first wave of reactor restarts in Japan is not expected to immediately increase uranium demand as they would likely drawdown existing inventory, it should increase confidence that Japan's utility companies will not sell their uranium fuel stockpiles into the market.
 The potential for this estimated 90 million lbs of uranium to enter the spot market has been viewed as a significant threat to uranium prices since 2011 and analysts believe it has been a major factor in suppressing the buy cycle, utilities procuring supply contracts and ultimately the price of uranium.